worikgh/PerlDAV/README.md

 ## Configure `PerlDAV`

-Check out the archive using git and clone (As I write I have yet to have a anonymous git access).
-Make sure that it is *not* unpacked into the web server's `DocumentRoot`.
+Check out the archive using git and clone Make sure that it is *not* unpacked into the web server's `DocumentRoot`.
 That would expose configuration and data files that are best kept in the same directory, or a tree rooted in the same directory, as `PerlDAV` itself.

 ### Required Files

 The required file names are all hard coded into `WebDAV.pm`.
 The tiles are: